-- Welcome to UVA!
-We're very glad to have you here! - We want to help you get a good start.
+Welcome to UVA!
+We're very glad to have you here!

+• We want to help you get a good start.
 Transitions like this can be a challenge, both academically and socially.
-But you can do it!
-3
+But you can do it! ©

-• Starting in Fall?
+Starting in Fall?

-- Participate in College's summer orientation if you can - As part of orientation, you'll have a chance to talk to CS staff about advising, course equivalencies, help getting into CS courses - If you don't participate in summer orientation, contact the Program Director in August.
+- Please tell us in CS how to contact you: https://bit.ly/bacs-sum24-contact - Participate in College's summer orientation if you can - Around the time of orientation, you'll have a chance to talk to CS staff about advising, course equivalencies, help getting into CS courses - If you don't participate in summer orientation, contact the Program Director in August.
 (No later than the week before classes start.)

-• Starting in January?
+Starting in January?

-• Contact the Program Director ASAP for advising, course equivalencies, help getting into CS courses
+Contact the Program Director ASAP for advising, course equivalencies, help getting into CS courses